mikecrinite/mebender/README.md

     "duration": "225.55 s"
 }
 ```
 Note: 225.55s is kind of a ridiculous amount of time to create a gif, but in somewhat of a defense, it's a 20s gif of 212 PNGs.
-No but really, this needs to be optimized
+No but really, this needs to be optimized.
+Of course, this is all on my personal MacBook Air, so it's possible that the computing limitations of the machine could be holding it back

 ### Create .gif
 * Supply the video location to extract the audio and create a wav file